There aren’t many topics that are more polarizing than vaccines for your dog.

-Do you know the difference between so-called “Core” and “Non-Core” vaccines for your dog, and what those terms mean?
+It’s important to understand the difference between so-called “Core” and “Non-Core” vaccines for your dog, and what those terms mean.

 It can get confusing.
-A lot of veterinarians give out misleading information to get you to keep vaccinating your dog regularly.
+And a lot of veterinarians give misleading information to get you to keep vaccinating your dog regularly.

 So we want to fill in the blanks and give you the information you need to make the best decision for your dog.

 Then, when you get that card in the mail from your vet reminding you that your dog’s due for his annual physical exam and vaccinations, you’ll be prepared, knowing what your dog does and doesn’t need to remain protected from disease – and stay out of trouble with the law!

 Core vs Non-Core Vaccines

 All of the vaccines given to dogs fit into 2 categories: core and non-core vaccines.